-Growing engagement.
+Increasing consideration.
 Retailers keep shoppers engaged — continuously excited about their experience with the brand or product — by creating carefully thought out, memorable interactions at every touch point.
 Doing so is vital to both retailers’ and brands’ customer conversion rate and customers’ future loyalty.
 Consumers, driven by their online shopping experiences, already expect a high level of engagement.
-In years to come, these expectations will only grow, leaving the onus on physical retailers to deliver powerful multidimensional experiences to shoppers.
+In years to come, these expectations will only grow, pushing physical retailers to deliver powerful multidimensional experiences to shoppers.

 Creating memorable in-store experiences is the lowest-hanging fruit at this stage of AR’s development.
 By using AR to give shoppers access to experiences such as product showcases, fashion shows, celebrity endorsements, and music/video content, brands can improve the shopping experience and begin to compete with their online-only competitors.
 In 2014, Topshop used Oculus Rift’s VR glasses to offer a virtual experience of the catwalk show during London Fashion Week to five competition winners.

-As AR matures, we will start to see applications that go beyond what is possible in either an online-only or offline-only environment.
+As AR matures, we will start to see applications that combine the online and offline environments.
 Ultimately, retailers will have to think hard about what the ideal shopping experience is like, regardless of the medium.
-Someone could experience various Nespresso machines in-store, surrounded by the aroma and freshly brewed coffee, and then, using an AR app, display the machines on his or her kitchen counter, customizing colors to see which best matches the backsplash.
+People could experience various Nespresso machines in-store, surrounded by the aroma of freshly brewed coffee, and then, using an AR app and photos of their kitchen at home, they could see what the machines would look like on their countertop, customizing colors to see which best matches the backsplash.
 Finally, the customer would be able to order it with one-click checkout and a linked credit card or Apple Pay and immediately subscribe to monthly shipments of assorted coffee pods.
 In the app, users would also be able to report technical issues and request warranty support six months later, thus having a seamless shopping, paying, and post-purchase support experience.

-Converting attention to action.
+Converting consideration to action.
 Every stage of the purchase funnel is important.
 But effectively motivating customers to make the jump from consideration to purchase is the holy grail.
-Although Pokémon Go proved that it was possible to use AR to drive significant foot traffic, AR has yet to prove its meddle in conversion optimization.
+Although Pokémon Go proved that it was possible to use AR to drive significant foot traffic, AR has yet to prove its mettle in conversion optimization.